How to Turn a Square Bum Into a Round One: From Flat to Fabulous

 How to do it:

-• Step forward with one leg and allow both knees to bend simultaneously.
+• Take a big step forward with one leg and lower down so both knees bend at 90 degrees.

-• Descend until the back knee is a few inches off the floor.
+• Lower till the back knee is just off the floor.

 9. Fire Hydrant